 Uganda is currently hosting more than 1.2 million refugees whose 60% are children (World Bank, 2017).
 An average of 2,000 people arrives daily since July 2016 – as the pressure on the public services and local resources is immense – with the authority and the locals visibly struggling to keep up.
 As such, part of the social problems facing by the these already marginalized children, young adults and women include luck of access to basic education, vocational skills, economic empowerment, sexual and reproductive health and rights...

-The generous support from this action partner will be exclusively used to evolve the proposed computer science for refugee children’s fun and economic empowerment intervention through equipping these already marginalized youth with the training and support they need to become innovative social entrepreneurs of the future and blossom into confident young adults.
+Your given money will be exclusively used to evolve the proposed computer coding project for children and women’s fun and economic empowerment through equipping these already marginalized people with the training and support they need to become innovative social entrepreneurs of the future and blossom into confident citizens.

-In keeping with these objectives, we intend to empower, by the end of year 2019, at least 300 refugee children (60% girls vs. 40% boys) aged 7 – 18 to learn how to use computer science to create fun and interactive stories, video games, apps mobile, drawings, cartoons, websites and more digital products themed on various topics including gender-based violence, children and climate change, peace and conflict resolution, sexual and reproductive health and rights and so many other life issues.
+In keeping with these objectives, we intend to empower, by the end of year 2019, at least 300 young people (60% girls vs. 40% boys) aged 7 – 25 to learn how to use computer science to create fun and interactive stories, video games, apps mobile, drawings, cartoons, websites and more digital products themed on various topics including gender-based violence, children and climate change, peace and conflict resolution, sexual and reproductive health and rights and so many other life issues.

 Our methodology and products are real educational and stimulate conversations on these sensitive life issues.
 We find it crucial that the most marginalized children and adolescent girls have proper access to correct information and learn to communicate about the respect and non-violation of their human rights, and the sexuality (even before they become sexual active themselves).
-As such, the computer science for refugee children’s fun and economic empowerment intervention contributes towards the social inclusion of the children as it will lay a promising professional foundation for the most marginalized children and adolescent girls as well as the youth to become professional in the focus computer science skills areas.
+As such, the computer coding project for refugee children and women’s fun and economic empowerment contributes towards the social inclusion of the children and women as it will lay a promising professional foundation for them to become professional in the focus computer science skills areas.

-Directly, the proposed intervention supports the Sustainable Development Goals – SDG Goal 4: To ensure inclusive and equitable quality education and promote lifelong learning opportunities for all; SDGs Goal 5: To Achieve gender equality and empower all women and girls (as the project will empower more girls – 60% of the total target) and Goal 10: To reduce inequality within and among countries.
+Directly, this project supports the Sustainable Development Goals – SDG Goal 4: To ensure inclusive and equitable quality education and promote lifelong learning opportunities for all; SDGs Goal 5: To Achieve gender equality and empower all women and girls; and Goal 10: To reduce inequality within and among countries.